 Step 2: Toss until the apples are evenly coated so every bite is full of flavor.

-Step 3: In a small bowl, mix sugar, tapioca flour (or all-purpose flour), and cinnamon.
+Step 3: In a small bowl, mix sugar, flour (or cornstarch), and cinnamon.

 Step 4: On a lightly floured surface, roll out one disc of chilled all-butter dough (keep the other cold).
 Rotate a quarter turn every few rolls until you have a 12-inch circle.